meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval/README.md

 ## Disclaimer

 1. **This recipe is not the official implementation** of Llama evaluation.
-It is based on public third-party libraries, as this implementation is not mirroring Llama evaluation, this may lead to minor differences in the produced numbers.
+Since our internal eval repo isn't public, we want to provide this recipe as an aid for anyone who want to use the datasets we released.
+It is based on public third-party libraries, as this implementation is not mirroring Llama evaluation, therefore this may lead to minor differences in the produced numbers.
 2. **Model Compatibility**: This tutorial is specifically for Llama 3 based models, as our prompts include Llama 3 special tokens, e.g. `<|start_header_id|>user<|end_header_id|>`.
 It will not work with models that are not based on Llama 3.

 ## Insights from Our Evaluation Process